 Hop in the Land Cruiser, buckle up and enjoy the views from our windshield as if you are behind the wheel or riding shotgun.
 Can you feel the energy of the trusty diesel coming to life at the turning of the key?
-Enjoy the ride – we have some 2,000 kilometers to go (Here you will find our maps and guidebooks for this trip).
+Enjoy the ride – we have some 2,000 kilometers to go.

 Russia’s Far East comprises the country’s extreme eastern territory.
 Often thought of it as Siberia the locals are quick to point out that, no, this is not Siberia.
 For one the Far East borders the Pacific Ocean and Siberia doesn’t, and, second, its climate is distinct (oceanic vs. continental climate).

 Counting 600,000 inhabitants, Vladivostok is Russia’s largest port and situated on the Pacific Ocean.
 In 2015 Putin gave the city (and surrounding districts) the status of a free port which was one of the reasons to spend a lot of money on improving the city’s infrastructure.

 The main privileges for residents are the possibility of obtaining state land, fiscal benefits on property and on land tax, and the free customs zone.

 Read More: Sightseeing in Vladivostok

 Primorsky Krai (south of Vladivostok)